 - To achieve more

 The first component of the corporate mission shows what Microsoft’s products can do for customers.
-For example, such empowerment can take the form of speedy processing in offices and enhanced information access in homes.
-The second component of Microsoft’s mission statement specifies the target market, which in this case involves all individuals and organizations worldwide.
-The company’s mission statement also specifies that its computer technology and software products benefit customers in terms of achieving more.
-Thus, Microsoft’s mission statement is highly similar to the company’s vision statement, although the corporate mission puts more emphasis on the practical benefit of achieving more.
+For example, such empowerment can take the form of speedy data processing in offices and enhanced information access in homes.
+The second component of the company’s mission statement specifies the target market, which in this case involves all individuals and organizations worldwide.
+The company’s corporate mission also specifies that its computer technology and software products benefit customers in terms of achieving more.
+Microsoft’s corporate mission statement is similar to the company’s vision statement, considering that both statements pertain to empowerment.
+However, the corporate mission statement puts more emphasis on the practical benefit of achieving more.
+This benefit or value is reflected in strategies and tactics included in Microsoft’s marketing mix or 4P.

 Microsoft’s vision statement shows the company’s target market and product value.
-However, the vision is lacking in details to effectively guide the organization’s development.
-Vision statements must include details on a desired future situation of the organization.
-However, in Microsoft’s case, the corporate vision does not contain such details.
-Thus, as a recommendation, the company must revise its vision statement to include information about where the business is heading.
-For example, Microsoft’s vision statement can present information about its target market leadership for a specific set of computer technology and software products.
+However, the corporate vision lacks details to effectively guide the organization’s development.
+Ideally, vision statements must include details on a desired future situation of the organization.
+In Microsoft’s case, the corporate vision does not contain such information.
+Thus, it is recommended that the company revise its vision statement to include information about where the business is heading.
+For example, Microsoft’s vision statement can present information about its target market leadership for a specific set of computer technology and software products in the decades to come.

 - Grünig, R., & Kühn, R. (2015).
 Stakeholder Analysis and Revising the Mission Statement.
 In The Strategy Planning Process (pp. 77-83).
 Springer Berlin Heidelberg.